adamsilver/fdpb/10-a-really-long-form.md

 This is not a pattern reserved for Government services.
 Mailchimp users have a similar need.
 The only difference is the visual design and the flatter hierarchy of tasks.

 Instead of text, Mailchimp uses iconography to mark tasks as complete.
 I've discussed the pros and cons of iconography in chapter 3, “Book A Flight”.
-Additionally, instead of standard looking links, they use call-to-action buttons which are labelled as ‘resolve’ to prompt the user and reduce the effort on their part.
+Additionally, instead of standard looking links, they use call-to-action buttons which are labelled as ‘Resolve’ to prompt the user and reduce the effort on their part.

 ![Mailchimp](./images/10/task-list-pattern-mailchimp.png)